Description

 Tried: Using recvline() instead of recvuntil(b'?') to capture the prompt before parsing the base type.

-The server may send the base label and the encoded string across multiple lines or in a single transmission that does not align neatly with recvline() boundaries. recvuntil(b'?') waits for the question mark that ends the prompt, ensuring the base keyword (binary, octal, hex) is fully buffered before you parse it, whereas recvline() may return only part of the prompt and cause the base-detection logic to miss the keyword entirely.
+The server may split the base label and the encoded string across lines, or send them together in a way that does not line up with recvline() boundaries. recvuntil(b'?') waits for the question mark that ends the prompt, so the base keyword is fully buffered before you parse it. recvline() can return a partial prompt and make the base detection miss the keyword.

 Learn more